dhbw-ka-tinf22b5-dinder/Dinder-SRS/SoftwareRequirementsSpecification.md

 For the Front End we will use React.

-### 3.7 On-line User Documentation and Help System Requirements
+### 3.7 Online User Documentation and Help System Requirements
 The usage of the Web app should be as intuitive as possible so it won't need any further documentation.
-If the user needs some help we will implement a "Help"-Button in the App which includes a FAQ and a formular to contact the developement team.

 ### 3.8 Purchased Components
 We don't have any purchased components yet.
 If there will be purchased components in the future we will list them here.